flavio912/react-golang-eLearning/readme.md

 - `docker-compose start admin` (for the admin react)
 - `docker-compose start manager` (for the manager react)

+### GraphQL API

+The graphQL api is run from `http://localhost:8080/graphql`, a simple example request can be found here: https://documenter.getpostman.com/view/7917882/SzYW3ftG?version=latest

 ## Issues with docker + postgres

 Database migrations mixed in with chaning branches can cause your database to be in a weird state